shiki-ta/shiki-ta.github.io/moreaboutme/README.md

 <h1>I have a wide range of interests!</h1>

-I'm also a big fan of 3A games (like Black Monkey, The Witcher III, GTA, Tomb Raider, Hitman, etc.), 2B games (like Original Farming, etc.), 4M games (Triple Triad starter!), and 4M games (Triple Triad starter!).
-Generally are relatively simple), 2B games (such as the original farm and so on), 4M games (Three Kingdoms to start!)
-I'm not a big gamer.
-I'm not a big fan of gaming, more often than not it's just a way to pass the time or find a topic to talk about with friends.
+I'm also a big fan of 3A games (like Black Monkey, The Witcher III, GTA, Tomb Raider, Hitman, etc.), 2B games (like Original Farming, etc.), 4M games (Triple Triad starter!).I'm not a big fan of gaming, more often than not it's just a way to pass the time or find a topic to talk about with friends.
 If you are a gamer but love to play, we could be good friends!
-The games I currently play are: Black Myth: Goku, Wipeout: Star Dome Railroad, LOLM, Battle of the Golden Shovels.
+The games I currently play are: Black Myth: Wukong, Wipeout: Star Dome Railroad, LOLM, Battle of the Golden Shovels.

 I like to travel on the wrong side of the tracks!
 Love to go see some mountains and water, my dream is to be a warrior, although it may be caused by reading too many martial arts novels in junior high and high school.
 My favourite movie is **City Full of Gold**.
 I like travelling alone, or with no more than 3 people.